-Subject Exam Board Minimum Criteria Subject Exam Board Criteria Art AQA Grade 7 in GCSE Art or by portfolio German AQA Grade 7 in GCSE German Biology Edexcel Grade 7 in GCSE Biology (or a grade 8/7 in double/combined science) Politics Edexcel No additional requirements Chemistry AQA Grade 7 in GCSE Chemis- try (or a grade 8/7 in double/combined science) History Edexcel Grade 7 in GCSE History Classical Civilisation OCR No additional requirements Mathematics Edexcel Grade 7 in GCSE Mathematics Computer Science AQA Grade 7 in GCSE Computer Science or a grade 7 in Mathematics if Computer Science not taken Mathematics (Further) Edexcel A grade 9 in GCSE Mathematics - must be taken alongside Mathematics & as a 4th A Level DT: Product Design with Graphics AQA Grade 7 in GCSE Product Design Music Edexcel Grade 7 in GCSE Music and Grade 6 on instrument or voice.
-If Music GCSE has not been studied then Grade 7 on instrument or voice.
-DT: Product Design with Resistant Materials AQA Grade 7 in GCSE Product Design Philosophy AQA Grade 7 in GCSE Religious Studies or a grade 7 in English Literature Drama and Theatre Studies Edexcel Grade 7 in GCSE Drama or by audition (if Dra- ma GCSE not taken) Physical Education AQA No additional requirements.
+- Subject Exam Board Criteria Subject Exam Board Criteria Art AQA Minimum of a grade 7 in GCSE Art or portfolio seen (if Art GCSE not taken) German AQA Minimum of a grade 7 in GCSE German Biology Edexcel Minimum of a grade 7 in GCSE Biology (or a grade 8/7 in double/combined science) Politics Edexcel No additional requirements Chemistry AQA Minimum of a grade 7 in GCSE Chemistry (or a grade 8/7 in double/combined science) History Edexcel Minimum of a grade 7 in GCSE History Classical Civilisation OCR No additional requirements Mathematics Edexcel Minimum of a grade 7 in GCSE Mathematics Computer Science AQA Minimum of a grade 7 in Computer Science or a grade 7 in Mathematics if Computer Science GCSE not taken Mathematics (Further) Edexcel A grade 9 in GCSE Mathematics must be taken alongside Mathematics and with 4 A Levels DT: Product Design with Graphics AQA Minimum of a grade 7 in GCSE Product Design Music Edexcel Minimum of a grade 7 in GCSE Music and minimum of Grade 6 on instrument or voice.
+If Music GCSE has not been studied then minimum of Grade 7 on instrument or voice.
+DT: Product Design with Resistant Materials AQA Minimum of a grade 7 in GCSE Product Design Philosophy AQA Minimum of a grade 7 in GCSE Religious Studies or a grade 7 in English Literature Drama and Theatre Studies Edexcel Minimum of a grade 7 in GCSE Drama or by audition (if Drama GCSE not taken) Physical Education AQA No additional requirements.
 Entry is subject to evidence of sporting, dance or coaching competence.
-Economics OCR Grade 7 in GCSE Mathe- matics and English Lan- guage or Literature Physics Edexcel Grade 7 in GCSE Physics and Mathematics English Literature WJEC Grade 7 in GCSE English Language and Literature Psychology AQA Grade 7 in GCSE Psychology or Grade 7 in Biology and English Literature/Language Film Studies WJEC No additional requirements Sociology AQA No additional requirements French AQA Grade 7 in GCSE French Spanish AQA Grade 7 in GCSE Spanish Geography Edexcel Grade 7 in GCSE Geography
+Economics OCR Minimum of a grade 7 in GCSE Mathematics and English Language or Literature Physics Edexcel Minimum of a grade 7 in GCSE Mathematics English Literature WJEC Minimum of a grade 7 in English Language and Literature Psychology AQA Minimum of a grade 7 in GCSE Psychology or a GCSE Biology (if GCSE Psychology not taken) and grade 7 GCSE English Language or Literature Film Studies WJEC No additional requirements Sociology AQA No additional requirements French AQA Minimum of a grade 7 in French Spanish AQA Minimum of a grade 7 in GCSE Spanish Geography Edexcel Minimum of a grade 7 in GCSE Geography